minimal-xyz/minimal-shadow-cljs-browser/README.md

 `shadow-cljs` will be installed in `node_modules/` when you run `yarn`.

-`:http-root` and `:http-port` configs specify that `target/index.html` will be served at http://localhost:8080 .
+`:dev-http` specifies that `target/` will be served at http://localhost:8080 .

 ### REPL